 - What loan terms are on offer?

-Traditional personal loans are lent for loan terms, eg seven years, whereas small personal loans are usually for terms of between 2 days and 1 or 2 years.
+Traditional personal loans are lent for longer terms, for example, seven years, whereas small personal loans are usually for terms of between 2 days and 1 or 2 years.
 Check what terms are on offer to find one that works for you.

 - How much can you borrow?

 A small personal loan can range from loan amounts as little as $100 to as much as $2,000.
-Lenders will differ on how much you can borrow, so ensure you will receive the amount you need before settling on a lender.
+Lenders differ on how much you can borrow, so make sure you can borrow the amount you need before settling on a lender.